rubenafo/wp-d3/trunk/readme.txt

 * The plugin now uses the lighter d3.v3.min.js (instead of d3.v3.js).
 = 1.2.1 =
 * Implemented workaround to keep '&' symbols inside javascript code without unicode conversion.
+= 1.2.2 =
+* Fixed plugin initialization bug that generated a wrong js script include.
+* The [d3-link] tag is now optional and can be skipped if nothing needs to be included.
+* The shipped d3.js version has been updated to D3 v3.3.10